endorama/jquery.countdown/README.md

     $('#countdown').countdown('reset');

-Reset the countdown, the next step will start from the start number defined on plugin initialization.
+Reset the countdown to the starting number.

 ### Start a stopped countdown